junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "May I?"
 He asks, as if he's not sure if he's invited to this house.
 Brian invites him in, and the Doctor grins joyfully.

 For the whole day, they hang out in the house, having fun, telling jokes, watching TV.
 The Doctor hangs out with them, like a big teddy bear.
 Brian watches them from their back, still can't stop his thoughts wandering around, wondering where they just came back from.
 Is that ten thousand years ago, or ten thousand years into the future?
-How close are they, this time, to not coming back.
+How close are they, this time, to not coming back?

 But he can't ask any of them, when he watches their faces.
 They're happy now, they're enjoying each other's company, and they're home, and he can see them.
 That should be enough.